-Springfield is the state's third largest city, where you can catch live shows, stroll art galleries, enjoy a vibrant club scene, and choose from more than 800 dining options.
-There's plenty of retail shopping, and a host of antique shops and flea markets.
+Springfield is the state's third largest city, where you can catch live shows, stroll art galleries, enjoy the vibrant night life, visit the charming Japanese stroll garden, and choose from more than 800 dining options.
+Trips to local wineries and microbreweries, as well as artisanal chocolate shops can add vacation pleasure.

 History is still alive in Springfield, with museums, Historic Commercial Street, and nearby Civil War sites.
-The town has it's share of ghost stories, and places you can look for haunts.
+The town has its share of ghost stories, and places you can look for haunts.